fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/reading-reflections.md

 - 0 points: Nothing posted, or otherwise so unintelligible that I can't even guess at what you were trying to do.

-The idea here is that these weekly posts should in sum account for a significant but not large portion of your final grade without being unduly stressful to complete.
+The idea here is that these reflections should in sum account for a significant but not large portion of your final grade without being unduly stressful to complete.
+And they should hold everyone accountable for keeping up with the reading and not falling behind.

 Bottom line: missing a few posts here and there won't affect your grade, but if you're consistently missing them or not adding value to the discussion, they end up lowering your grade by 1/3 (like A to A-) or 2/3 (like B+ to B-).